joydeep-b/joydeepb.com/index.md

 ### Prospective Students

-I am always eager to work with self-motivated students from all levels (PhD, MS, and Undergraduate) with overlapping interests, especially if interested in working on actual robots deployed in the real world.
+I am always eager to work with self-motivated students from all levels (PhD, MS, and undergraduate) with overlapping interests, especially if interested in working on actual robots deployed in the real world.
 For more details, please see the [prospective students page.]({{ site.baseurl }}{% link prospective-students.md %})